Paul Gogarty

 Paul Nicholas Gogarty (born 20 December 1968) is an Irish independent politician who has been a Teachta Dála (TD) for the Dublin Mid-West constituency since the 2024 general election.
 Gogarty was previously a South Dublin County Councillor for Lucan from May 2014 onwards.
-Before that, Gogarty was a member of the Green Party, and served as a Green Teachta Dála (TD) for the Dublin Mid-West constituency from 2002 to 2011.
+Before that, Gogarty was a member of the Green Party, and served as a Green TD for the Dublin Mid-West constituency from 2002 to 2011.

 Political career

 Early local politics

 Gogarty joined the Green Party in 1989 as a student.
 He ran unsuccessfully in the 1991 local elections for Fingal County Council.
 He was first elected at the 1999 local elections for the Lucan local electoral area of South Dublin County Council.